datadryad/dryad-app/app/views/layouts/_submission_process.html.md

 <h2>Curation<a name="curation"></a></h2>

 <p>Dryad has a team of <a href="<%= stash_url_helpers.our_staff_path %>">curators</a> who check every submission to ensure the validity of files and metadata.
 Once your data is submitted, Dryad curators perform basic checks.
 As an author, you can review these for your dataset.
-Assurring that your dataset meets all of our requirements will ensure that the curation process is as efficient and timely as possible.</p>
+Assuring that your dataset meets all of our requirements will ensure that the curation process is as efficient and timely as possible.</p>

 <ul>
 <li>Title is meaningful and describes the dataset